rsharvesh16/RAG-App-AWS/README.md

 <img width="446" alt="image" src="Chat-PDF (4).png">
 </div>

 This project demonstrates how to use the AWS Bedrock Titan Embeddings model to generate embeddings, store them in a FAISS vector store, and interact with them using a Streamlit app.
-You can ask questions about PDF documents, and the app will provide detailed answers using an LLM model (Mistral) from AWS Bedrock.
+You can ask questions about PDF documents, and the app will provide detailed answers using Open-Source LLM models (LLama3, Mistral, Amazon Titan Text) from AWS Bedrock.

 ## Prerequisites